26 Cases of mumps confirmed at U of A

-FAYETTEVILLE, Ark (KNWA) — A total of 26 cases of mumps has been confirmed at the University this fall.
+FAYETTEVILLE, Ark (KFTA) — A total of 26 cases of mumps has been confirmed at the University this fall.
 The majority of the students infected had the up to date vaccinations.

 25 out of the 26 infected had the recommended two doses of MMR shots.
 The last case hasn’t been confirmed.